SMS-NED16/FYP-DL/README.md

 Code for tutorials, tests, and experimentation done as part of a Deep Learning-based undergraduate Final Year Project at the department of Electrical Engineering, NEDUET.

 ## Project Summary
 Using supervised deep learning to systematically create, test, and optimise neural networks for detecting anomalous energy consumption patterns in smart meter data.
-Training using a labeled dataset published by the State Grid Corporation of China which spans 13 months of daily kWh smart meter measurements of ~42k residential consumers.
+Training using a [publicly available, labeled dataset published by the State Grid Corporation of China](https://github.com/henryRDlab/ElectricityTheftDetection) which spans 13 months of daily kWh smart meter measurements of ~42k residential consumers.

 More details are in the [Project Proposal](./Proposals/fyp-proposal-gh.pdf).